 As you can see, there are multiple organizations that report the salary of physician assistants; however, each PA salary report varies with how the data is gathered and what salary data is included.

 The NCCPA Statistical Report and AAPA salary reports combine a decent sample size (the NCCPA report wins by including ~117,280 of 131,152 certified PAs) and comprehensive data (the AAPA report includes salary by region, specialty, benefits, etc.) and are probably the most reliable.

-The median pay for PAs, according to five of the most reliable 2020 PA salary reports is summarized here:
+The median projected pay for PAs in 2023, according to four of the most reliable PA salary reports, is summarized here:

 - The Bureau of Labor and Statistics Occupational Outlook: $126,010/year or $60.58 per hour in 2023 ($115,390 in 2022)

-Years of experience also matters with salary peaking for PAs with 15-19 years of experience.
+Years of experience also matter, with salary peaking for PAs with 15-19 years of experience.
 Those in this group can make up to $30,000 more per year than their new-grad counterparts.

-According to NCCPA data, 68% of new graduate students expect starting salaries in the $80,000 to $100,000 range, while 22.0% of recently certified PAs who have not yet accepted a position, indicate that the minimum wage they would accept for their first position would be over $100,000.
+According to NCCPA data, 68% of new graduate students expect starting salaries in the $80,000 to $100,000 range.
+In comparison, 22.0% of recently certified PAs who have not yet accepted a position indicate that the minimum wage they would accept for their first position would be over $100,000.
 Of recently Certified PAs who have accepted a position, 35.0% are earning over $100,000.

-PA salaries, on average, have shown a 15.7% increase over the last six years, which is about 2.61% increase per year, which means PA salaries have been beating the current US inflation rate.
+PA salaries, on average, have shown a 15.7% increase over the last six years, which is about a 2.61% increase per year, which means PA salaries have historically been beating the current US inflation rate.